Urinary incontinence is the unintentional passing of urine (peeing). It's a common problem that affects millions of people.

 You can also use incontinence products, such as absorbent pads and handheld urinals.

 Surgery may also be considered.
-The specific procedures suitable will depend on the type of incontinence you have.
+The type of procedure will depend on the type of incontinence you have.

 Preventing urinary incontinence

 It's not always possible to prevent urinary incontinence.
-But there are some steps you can take that may help reduce the chance of it developing.
+But there are steps you can take that may help to reduce your chances of developing it.

 - controlling your weight